Liam Lawson: Formula One career

 In February 2019, Lawson joined the Red Bull Junior Team.

-In July 2021, he got his first experience in an F1 car at the 2021 Goodwood Festival of Speed, driving the 2011 Red Bull RB7.
+In July 2021, Lawson got his first experience in an F1 car at the 2021 Goodwood Festival of Speed, driving the 2011 Red Bull RB7.
 Lawson took part in the Young Driver Test at the Yas Marina Circuit at the end of the 2021 season with Scuderia AlphaTauri, driving the AT02.
 For the 2022 season, he served as a reserve/test driver for AlphaTauri.
 In March 2022 Franz Tost revealed that Lawson would make his Formula One debut in a free practice session for them during the season.
 He made his free practice debut at the 2022 Belgian Grand Prix.